Verdina Shlonsky: Biography

+Her own date of immigration to Palestine is not clear; evidence suggests that she visited Palestine several times since 1929, before finally settling in 1944 or 1945.
 Upon settling in Palestine, she joined the faculty of the Tel Aviv Academy of Music.
 Among her noted compositions were "Hebrew Poem" (1931) and "Quartet for Strings", which won an award at the 1948 Béla Bartók Competition in Budapest.

 She was the younger sister of poet Avraham Shlonsky, and older sister of the mezzo-soprano Nina Valery.